marknabil/code_examples/README.rst

 Python Module Skeleton
 ======================

-This represents a sample Python module skeleton used to help assist in making Python projects more easily.
+This is an adaptation of a sample Python module `skeleton`_ used to help assist in making Python projects more easily.

 Usage
 -----